 - The transfer of any interest in real estate, except for leases lasting less than one year

-- Any contract that will take more than one year to complete.
+- Any contract that will take more than one year to complete

-“Often, we may want to start with a cease and desist letter,” says Gehling, “because the situation may be that the other party is taking an action that they should not be.
-So the first thing you want to do is stop that action—especially if the amount of damages would continue to rise.
-We could also get an injunction against the person in order to stop the action, or force them to do the action that they’re supposed to be doing.”
+“Often, we may want to start with a cease and desist letter,” says Gehling.
+“The situation may be that the other party is taking an action that they should not be taking.
+So, the first thing you want to do is stop that action—especially if the amount of damages would continue to rise.
+We could also get an injunction against the person to stop their actions or force them to do the action that they’re supposed to be doing.”

-“Usually, a contract will have a clause that states where the jurisdiction and venue will be, whether that’s in a court, where that court is located, or an ADR option,” says Gehling.
+“Usually, a contract will have a clause that states where the jurisdiction and venue will be, whether [the venue is] a court, where that court is located, or [if there’s] an alternative dispute resolution (ADR) option,” says Gehling.

-Alternative Dispute Resolution covers anything that isn’t litigated in a traditional court.
+ADR covers anything that isn’t litigated in a traditional court.
 Arbitration is the most common in business contracts, Gehling says.
 Such provisions mean that if either side alleges a breach, it cannot file a lawsuit.
 Instead, the party claiming a breach must submit the matter to a private judge, who holds a hearing, considers evidence, and issues a decision known as an award, which is legally binding on all parties.

 Sometimes mediation is called for in a contract, Gehling adds.
 “If I’m drafting a shareholder agreement for a closely held company, a lot of times we want to encourage parties to get along so the business can continue to grow and flourish.
-So I may choose mediation before everything else because we’ll all have this joint goal to get along.”
+So, I may choose mediation before everything else because we’ll all have this joint goal to get along.”

-“So it’s very strategic which one you choose in any given contract,” Gehling says.
+“So, it’s very strategic which one you choose in any given contract,” Gehling says.